 Define LAD contouring margins and thus taking into account the heart movements.

-Material/methods
+Material/methods:

 This study received approval from the regional ethic committee and currently 24 female patients have been enrolled.
 All the patients received the prescribed left breast radiation therapy but underwent an additional CE-CT and a Coronary CT Angiography (CCTA) exam.
 This technique is chosen because of it positioning as standard in the field.